danielmorgan/curse-of-strahd-notes/README.md

 * Lady Watcher and her book club/possible __cult__, related to disappearing servants?
 * __St Androl's__ church - Why did the vampires want to attack it?
 * __Festival__ of the Blazing Sun
 * What's the deal with the old __pie crone__ at the windmill and her ichor?
+Children go in, don't come out
 * Find the __leather bundle__ south of the Ivlis river, return to Bildrath
-* Dather Donavich's son is a lycanthrope
 * __Ghosts__ - shephard on the road to Ravenloft, graveyard at midnight
 * Return __Lancelot__ to Mad Mary, or not
+* Great __wizard__, Mount Barotok
+* Father Donavich's son is a vampire
+* Can get a loan from Vasiliy
+* Town of Kresk

 ---